jlyshoel/react-example-app/README.md

 This is a quick overview on how to use gitsubmodule in a React project.
 This is a simple way of sharing code and configuration between multiple apps, which still lets you keep working with a [GitHub Flow](https://guides.github.com/introduction/flow/) workflow.

-When configuring your new app / repo, you can select one directory (does't have to be on root level) that you want to configure to get content from a submodule.
+When configuring your new app / repo, you can select one directory that you want to configure to get content from a submodule.

 For this guide, we'll use /src/shared